Bodybuilding or BJJ: Which is Better? (Solved & Explained)

 What Is the Difference Between Bodybuilding and BJJ?

-In essence, the goal in BJJ is to be able to smartly overpower a larger enemy by making the best out of your size and physique.
+In essence, the goal in BJJ is to smartly overpower a larger enemy by making the best out of your size and physique.
+On the other hand, bodybuilding is a sport practiced by professionals and amateurs alike, focusing on building muscle definition.

 Exercises such as weightlifting and resistance training are stressed to make the most out of the aesthetic potential of the human body.
-While the end goal in BJJ is succeeding in a fight, the end goal in bodybuilding is centered around aesthetics.
+While the end goal in BJJ is succeeding in a fight, the goal in bodybuilding is centered around aesthetics.

 Bodybuilding and BJJ: Which is Better?